Tom Brady Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 Recent Performances

-- In last week's outing against the Jets, Brady had 410 yards while completing 68.0% of his passes, while throwing three touchdowns with one interception.
+- In last week's matchup with the Jets, Brady completed 68.0% of his passes for 410 yards, while throwing three touchdowns with one interception.

-- Over his last three games, Brady has racked up 856 passing yards (285.3 per game) while going 78-for-128 (60.9% completion percentage) and throwing four touchdowns and two interceptions.
+- Brady has thrown for 856 passing yards over his last three games (285.3 per game) and has a 60.9% completion percentage (78-of-128), throwing four touchdown passes with two interceptions.

 Brady's Tampa Bay Teammates